-Before using the command, its important to know how eVolve Properties work.
-If you have not already done so, its highly recommened you first read ....
+Before using the command, it's important to know how eVolve Properties work.
+If you have not already done so, it's highly recommended you first read this intro article.

 Using the Command

-The command is designed for users to be able to easily add or remove evolve fabrication parameters while having them maintain the same guid.
-This allows you to not only quickly customize what parameters you want in your individual project, but also easily change your mind if need be.
+The command is designed for users to be able to easily add or remove evolve fabrication parameters while having them maintain the same GUID.
+This allows you to not only quickly customize what parameters you want in your project, but also easily change your mind if need be.

 Shared Project Parameters Grid

-The avaible list of parameters inside the grid is pulled from the eVolveMechanicalSharedDefinitions file located in your SharedParameter File location set in Workstation Settings.
-These parameters are created by eVolve when it encounters any new fabricaotin part properties in your models.
+The available list of parameters inside the grid is pulled from the eVolveMechanicalSharedDefinitions file located in your SharedParameter File location set in Workstation Settings.
+These parameters are created by eVolve when it encounters any new fabrication part properties in your models.

-- Active/Inactive - This allows you to control which shared parmeters you want in your project.
-Checked includes it as a project parmeter, and unchecked removes it.
+- Active/Inactive - This allows you to control which shared parameters you want in your project.
+Checked includes it as a project parameter, and unchecked removes it.

-- User-Created - This provides insight as to whether you created this paremeter of it was made by eVolve.
+- User-Created - This provides insight as to whether you created this parameter or it was made by eVolve.

-- Enable/Disable All - Allows you to quickly either check, or uncheck all parameters in the grid.
+- Enable/Disable All - This allows you to quickly either check or uncheck all parameters in the grid.

 Import/Refresh Fabrication Parameters